mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 connection handshake.
 Clients MUST NOT update RTT based on streaming isMaster responses.

-Errors encountered when running a "isMaster" command MUST be handled in the same manner as application errors when "reading or writing".
-(See `Network error when reading or writing`_ and
+Errors encountered when running a "isMaster" command MUST NOT update the topology.
-`"not master" and "node is recovering"`_)
+(See `Why don't clients mark a server unknown when an RTT command fails?`_)

 When constructing a ServerDescription from a streaming isMaster response, clients MUST use the current roundTripTime from the RTT task.